THEPHD1331/BankingManagement-API/README.md

 # BankingManagement-API

-This is a Banking Management REST CRUD API made in Spring Boot.

  I designed and developed a robust Banking Management REST CRUD API project using Spring Boot.
 This project seamlessly handles the essential components of the banking ecosystem, including Banks, Branches, Accounts, Loans, Customers, and Transactions.

 # Key Features: